chuanqisun/htmaa-2025/src/posts/week-11/index.md

 SEND ERROR: GATT operation already in progress.
 ```

-This implies that flow control is needed.
-On the browser side, we can throttle or buffer the messages.
+This indicated that flow control was needed.
+On the browser side, we could throttle or buffer the messages.
+I reasoned through the options:

-Reasoning:

-- Throttling could help but throughput is environment dependent.
-We will end up being very conservative and losing performance.
+- Throttling could help, but throughput is environment dependent.
+We would end up being very conservative and losing performance.
-- Buffering makes sense.
-We just need to make sure there is only one transmission at a time.
+- Buffering made more sense.
+We just needed to ensure only one transmission at a time.

-Solving flow control with a naive queue-based scheduler.
-Using the RxJS mergeMap operator, I could easily toggle between single-thread mode and unrestricted concurrency mode.
+I solved flow control with a queue-based scheduler.
+Using the RxJS [mergeMap](https://rxjs.dev/api/operators/mergeMap) operator, I could easily toggle between single-thread mode and unrestricted concurrency mode:

 ```js
 const concurrency = useScheduler ?
 1 : undefined;